meteorup/meteorupdev/README.md

 Visit ROOT_URL after a successful deployment

-## Setup and Deploy to your private server for config file
+## Setup and Deploy to your server for config file
-write to package.json file.
+append in package.json file.
 ```js

     "server": {